Chomenor/ioef-cmod/new-filesystem-readme.md

 - Improved recovery from server download errors such as broken HTTP links
 - Fixed server-side pure list overflow issues
 - Semi-pure server support
-- Many other small fixes and improvements
+- Various other fixes and improvements

 Feel free to contact me if you have any suggestions, feedback, or bug reports!